 Click here for more information about visiting Park West Museum.

-Park West Museum is open Monday through Saturday from 10 a.m. to 6 p.m. and Sunday from 11 a.m. to 5 p.m.
+Park West Museum is currently open Monday through Thursday from 10 a.m. to 6 p.m.
 The gallery and museum are located at 29469 Northwestern Highway, Southfield, Michigan 48034.